exploratory-io/book/text/do_ngram.md

-(# Create N-gram Tokens
+# Create N-gram Tokens

 ## How to Access This Feature

 ### From + (plus) Button
 You can access it from 'Add' (Plus) button.
-"Text Mining..." -> "Tokenize Text".
+"Text Mining..." -> "Create N-Gram Tokens".
 ![](images/do_ngram_add.png)

 ## How to Use?